Top 10 Tips to Location Scouting & Filming

 10 – Enjoy where you are filming and take photos

-As much as shooting in these remote locations can be extremely taxing, with longer days, exhausting conditions and travel to and from the sets, you are often rewarded with access to places that not many people get to go to whilst also being paid for it.
+As much as shooting in these remote locations can be extremely taxing, with longer days, exhausting conditions, and travel to and from the sets, you are often rewarded with access to places that not many people get to go to whilst also being paid for it.
 I’ve filmed on city rooftops, amazing island beaches, boats at sea, remote mountains and even on top of the Sydney Opera House.

-There’s been countless moments when I’ve looked to another crew member and expressed how amazing it is we get to visit these places with our job.
+There have been countless moments when I’ve looked to another crew member and expressed how amazing it is we get to visit these places with our job.
 If you prepare well and are up for the challenge, filming on location can be an awesome adventure.
 And don’t forget to take a few photos along the way to show your friends when you get back.